rtmigo/commie/README.md

 |Returns only the text of a comment|Respects markup as well, making it possible to remove or replace the entire comment|
 |Depends on [python-magic](https://pypi.org/project/python-magic) requiring an optional installation of binaries|Does not have this dependency|

+As for now it's too different from `comment_parser`, so the changed will not be pulled there.